 Do you celebrate the 100th day of school with your class?
 Today’s we have a fun 100th Day Read-Aloud to share with you, Miss Mingo, and the 100th Day of School. by Jamie Harper.
 This is a new book and has quickly become one of my favorites!

-Join excited students and their teacher as they celebrate the 100th day of the school year.
-The class is made up of a happy assortment of animals that have brought all kinds of fun items to mark the day.
-Things range from 100 reddy bears, to the number of feet a pelican dives, to the amount of spots on each side of a giraffe.
+Miss Mingo and her class are celebrating the 100th day of school.
+The class is made up of an assortment of animals that have brought all kinds of fun items to mark the day.
+Things range from 100 teddy bears to the number of feet a pelican dives, to the number of spots on each side of a giraffe.

 The illustrations in the book are so bright and fun.
 The 100th day of school has become a day to celebrate and to have a good time, while also sneaking in lots of learning as a part of the celebration.
 This book captures all the glee of the party, along with the educational fun that goes on along with it.

-For our snack today, we’ll be making an ediable 100!
+For our snack today, we’ll be making an edible 100!

 ingredients – each student will need